ElliotKillick/qvm-create-windows-qube/README.md

     - **Temporary fix:** Close the `prepare-volume.exe` window causing there to be no private disk (can't make a `TemplateVM`) but besides that Windows qube creation will continue as normal
     - Has been merged but QWT needs to be rebuilt to include it and there's currently no maintainer

-### Older Xen Drivers Notice
+### Older Xen Drivers Notice (for newer OSs such as Windows 10)

 Due to instabilities of the older Xen drivers currently packaged with Qubes Windows Tools, there is a non-zero chance (probably about 1 in 10) that the first boot after Qubes Windows Tools installation will result in a Windows crash (BSOD) in newer OSs such as Windows 10.
 This is an issue with the underlying drivers which qvm-create-windows-qube cannot help.
 If this occurs, it's recommended to delete that qube and re-run the same qvm-create-windows-qube command to restart the installation from scratch.

-Once they get up and running though, community reports have proven these older Xen drivers to be stable even in Windows 10.
+Once the Windows qube gets up and running though, community reports have proven these older Xen drivers to be stable even in Windows 10.

 #### Mailing list threads